284247028/jangular/README.md

 Now you have the rendered HTML.

+## How it Works

+The input into the main render() function for this library is an Angular template and a JSON object that contains the scope data used to render the template.
+The render() function has the following
+steps:

+1. Translate template from HTML to an object.
+This object is a tree structure that represents the DOM.
+1. Traverse the tree and for each node/element:
+    1. Use $parse from Angular core to evaluate expressions
+    1. Run the link() method of any directives on the element (more on this below)
+1. After traversal complete and transforms done, translate the DOM-like object to an HTML string.

-## Custom Directives
+#### Directives

-If you have a custom directive you want to have evaluated, you register it with Jangular like this:
+This library includes support for [many of the Angular core directives](https://github.com/gethuman/jangular/tree/master/lib/directives) but if you have a custom directive you want to have evaluated, you register it with Jangular like this:

 ```
 jangular.addDirective('my-foo', function (scope, element, attrs) {